adelphi-ed-tech/au-courses/courses/open-ed.md

 4            Sep 19     synchronous     Ignorant Schoolmaster
 5            Sep 26     asynchronous    Connectivism, Minds on Fire, Turkle
 6            Oct 3      asynchronous    Free Software/Open Source Software
-7            Oct 10     asynchronous    Peer production
+7            Oct 10     synchronous     Peer production
 8            Oct 17     synchronous     Free Culture & Open Content
 9            Oct 24     asynchronous    The liberal commons
-10           Oct 31     asynchronous    The common
+10           Oct 31     synchronous     The common
-11           Nov 7      synchronous     Open Education Resources
+11           Nov 7      asynchronous    Open Education Resources
-12           Nov 14     asynchronous    MOOCs: Massively Open Online Courses
+12           Nov 14     synchronous     MOOCs: Massively Open Online Courses
 -            Nov 21     No Class                -                                           -
 13           Nov 28     asynchronous    Resisting Open Education
 14           Dec 5      synchronous     The Future School & University
 -            Dec 12     No Class                -                                           -
 15           Dec 19     asynchronous    Wrap-up                                     Curinga

-* **bold text** above indicate weeks when graded assignments are due
-* **synchronous** classes meet on Wed. at 4:30.
-Students are _encouraged_ to attend in person, at Adelphi's Garden City Campus, in room Harvey 104.
+* **Synchronous** classes meet on Wed. at 4:30.
+Students are _encouraged_ to attend in person, at Adelphi's Garden City Campus, in Harvey 104.
 If you cannot attend in person, you _must_ join us for a video conference.
-* **asynchronous** weeks have no set meeting time.
+* **Asynchronous/online** weeks have no set meeting time.
 They will be carried out by posting writing, video, or other media to the course website.
+You should consult with your _study group_ every week.
+During asynchronous weeks, you **must check the course website at least once a day.** Online weeks run from Wednesday to the next Wednesday.
+A typical online week looks like this:
+    - Wed-Sat: do the readings
+    - Sun or Mon: post your response online (300-500 words), due by end of day on Monday
+    - Mon-Wed: post at least two comments; respond to comments on your post.

 ## Class sessions